- Guaranteed for 2 full months

 Knowing the hyperfocal distance will often liberate you to set the focus point quite close, in order to maintain sharp foregrounds in your picture.
 It also means you often don’t need to use the smallest aperture your lens offers, so you can avoid the effects of diffraction.

-Start by setting the aperture of your lens where it is sharpest (also called the sweet spot – if you don’t know, that is usually in the range of f/5.6 – f/8).
+Start by setting the aperture of your lens where it is sharpest (also called the sweet spot; if you don’t know, that is usually in the range of f/5.6 – f/8).
 Take a shot with the focus set close to you, then repeat the process, gradually setting the focus point farther and farther away with each shot.
-Later you blend your pictures in Photoshop (for more about how to do that check out Maximizing Depth of Field Without Diffraction).
+Later you blend your pictures in Photoshop (for more about how to do that check out this article: Maximizing Depth of Field Without Diffraction).

 This method is not a cure-all.
 It obviously won’t work with moving subject matter.
 In addition, it can be tedious, and you risk slightly moving the camera since you have to twist the focus ring between shots.
 Still it can be a powerful tool for maintaining focus and sharpness throughout your entire picture.